rpriam/narremgen-code/README.md

 ## Main modules

-- `pipeline`: Main entry point for batch generation, filtering, renumbering, and statistical analysis of narrative texts.
+- `pipeline`: Main entry point for batch generation, filtering, renumbering, and stats.
-- `core`: OpenAI interface, API management, and safe text generation utilities.
+- `core`: OpenAI interface, API management, and safe/robust text generation utilities.
 - `data`: Data preparation and input handling for topic–advice–prompt-based generation.
 - `narratives`: Text post-processing, style control, and thematic structure.
-- `analyzestats`: Statistical exploration, corpus comparison, PCA, Zipf’s law checks.
+- `analyzestats`: Statistical exploration, corpus comparison with SN/DE counts.
 - `utils`: Validation, logging, and helper functions for file and mapping control.
-- `interface`: Optional Tkinter GUI for text segmentation and tagging.
+- `interface`: Optional Tkinter GUI for text segmentation and tagging (not generation).

 ## Key features

-- Multi-batch pipeline for narrative generation using OpenAI models (`gpt-4o-mini`, `gpt-4o`, `o1`, etc.).
+- Multi-batch pipeline for narrative generation using OpenAI models (`gpt-4o-mini`, `gpt-4o`, `o3`, etc.).
-- Automatic topic and advice mapping, dataset preparation, and structural filtering (SN/DE patterns).
+- Automatic topic and advice mapping, dataset preparation, and structural generation (SN/DE patterns).
-- Integration of a lightweight graphical interface for manual editing and segmentation.
+- Filtering of the rows/batch for advice+sentence/context/mapping csv, renumbering, appending csv and texts.
 - Ready-to-use structure for reproducible experiments in text generation and educational content synthesis.

 Note: This package is provided *“as is”* for research and educational purposes.